 For clinicians, anti-vaccination beliefs held by our patients can elicit frustration, as can conspiracy theories about COVID-19.
 For our patients, these beliefs can be grounded in a number of emotions, such as anxiety, fear, or insecurity.
 For example, parents who are vaccine-hesitant may have underlying feelings of fear that they might hurt their child, or a desire for agency when other areas of their lives feel out of control.

 First, it is important to have the “facts” conversation.
 As in any disagreement, when speaking with a patient who holds a belief that diverges from general scientific understanding, it is important to explore the patient’s perspective.
 For example, where are they getting their information from?
 What evidence or principles are they using to support their conclusions?
-A patient who says that they do not wish to wear a mask in most settings could potentially expand on concerns about hypoxia or hypercapnia that they have seen in videos.
+A patient who says that they do not wish to wear a mask in most settings could potentially expand on concerns about hypercapnia that they have seen in videos.

 Intricately connected to the facts is the “feelings” conversation.
 Rather than making assumptions about patients’ intentions, we should consider probing those experiences.
 Also, by exploring our patients’ perspectives, we may be able to better manage our own initial emotions, evoke empathy, and have a more balanced, productive conversation that allows them to feel heard.
 The above patient with concerns about masks may come in expecting to be judged or not feel heard for harboring that view.